-If you dispose of a dwelling in the UK, you are liable to tax on the Capital Gain.
+If you dispose of a residential property in the UK, you are liable to tax on the Capital Gain.
 If you owned the property at 5th April 2015 then the assessable gain is for the period from 5th April 2015 to the date of disposal.

-Private Residence Relief and Lettings Relief may be available if you have lived in the property at any time and the annual exemption is available to set off against the gain.
+Private Residence Relief may be available if you have lived in the property at any time and the annual exemption is available to set off against the gain.
 If you owned the property on 5th April 2015, you can either:

 The elections in 2 and 3 are irrevocable once made.